3-Ingredient Peanut Butter Cookies are perfect for young and not-so-young alike. If you're learning how to bake, this an ideal place to start.

 To Make Them Soft - Reduce baking time to 9 or 10 minutes.
 Press them only lightly with the drinking glass, before marking them with a fork (they will be thicker).

-To Make Them Chewy - Press them a little thinner with the drinking glass, before marking them with the fork.
+To Make Chewy Peanut Butter Cookies – Press them a little thinner with the drinking glass before marking them with the fork.

 This peanut butter cookie recipe can make crispy, chewy, or soft peanut butter cookies.

-As with all recipes, make this one your own!
+As with all recipes, add some extra ingredients to these homemade peanut butter cookies and make these your own!

 With just three ingredients, these peanut butter cookies are a good way to teach kids how to bake.

-We've featured our boys in many recipe for kids in the past.
-Some of the include:
+We’ve featured our boys in many recipes for kids in the past.
+Some of them include:

 They are great cooks and bakers, and two of our six boys are thinking they want to go into the culinary field.
 No big surprise here.